 Falls can have devastating consequences.
-Here are some things you can to do prevent them.
+Here are some things you can to do reduce them.

 - Install grab bars in shower, tub, and toilet areas.